 Here are the types and qualities of funds that I immediately eliminated from the list:

 - Don't Use Load Funds: Mutual fund loads are commissions or fees paid to brokers for buying (front-end load) or selling (back-end load) shares of mutual funds.
 The only reason (and it's not even a good reason) to buy a mutual fund with a load is that you want to use an advisor or broker that is paid by commissions to give you advice.
 But there are plenty of outstanding no-load funds to choose from in the investment universe and the best types of investment advisors don't get paid by commissions; they only get paid by you; they only use the best no-load funds and load-waived funds.
-Therefore, funds that charge a load will not make my top 10 list.

 - Watch for Hidden Fees: If you pay close attention, you can easily miss (and therefore pay) unnecessary expenses.
 The most notorious hidden fees are 12b-1 fees, which are intended to cover fund management expenses such as marketing and service costs.
 The fees can be as high as 1.00%, which is enough to cost you thousands of dollars over time!
-No top 10 list of mutual funds worthy of publication will include funds with 12b-1 fees.

 - Avoid High Expense Ratios: Believe it or not, some loaded funds have low expenses and some no-load funds have high expenses.
 Regardless of fund type or presence of a load, you should eliminate funds that have above average expense ratios, which are essentially the costs of managing the fund.
 Here some general averages: